50 ton 40 foot Steel hinged door refrigerator car WFE 68400-68649

 HO scale KIT with trucks and magnetic couplers.

-These custom painted models by Accurail are excellent representations of cars WFEX 68400 to 68649 built by Pacific Car and Foundry in 1949, the last hinged door, ice cooled, refrigerator cars purchased by WFE.
-The base car is Accurail's item 8300 which is an accurate rendition of cars WFEX 68400 to 68649.
+These custom painted models, Accurail item 8300, which is an accurate rendition of cars WFEX 68400 to 68649 built by Pacific Car and Foundry in 1949, the last hinged door, ice cooled, refrigerator cars purchased by WFE.
 Each kit includes several other appropriate car numbers so you can have multiple non-conflicting car numbers on your layout.
-We are offering these models in three correct paint schemes based on the time the cars were painted.
-As described below in detail, WFEX marked cars operated nation-wide are therefore credible on other than Great Northern model railroads.

 NATION-WIDE SERVICE